dorsha/lennon/README.md

 Go utility for ElasticSearch and Bleve

 ## Prerequisite
-* ElasticSearch installed and running
+* ElasticSearch installed and running - *not relevant when using Bleve*

 ## Install
 * go get -u -t -v github.com/dorsha/lennon